-This includes Associate Investigators (AIs) and Chief Investigators (CIs) in governance Chair and Deputy Chair roles.
+This includes Associate Investigators (Als) and Chief Investigators (CIs) in governance Chair and Deputy Chair roles.

-FLEET will offer multiple roles within the Centre which provide responsibility and an opportunity to build leadership skills.
+FLEET will offer multiple roles which provide responsibility and an opportunity to build leadership skills.
 These include Chairs of the Special Governance Committees (Education & Training, Equity & Diversity, Outreach, Communications, and Industry Relations) and Node Coordinator positions where appropriate.